A uniqueness theorem for asymptotically cylindrical shrinking Ricci solitons: Introduction

-The hypothesis of infinite order decay should be understood in terms of the locality of the entire statement to the end $V$.
-In particular, the manifold $(\tilde{M}, \tilde{g})$ is neither assumed to be complete nor to satisfy any a priori restriction on the number of its topological ends.
-There is some reason to believe that, in this generality, the infinite order decay of $\gt - g_k$ is actually necessary.
-The second author has previously established an analogous uniqueness theorem for embedded self-shrinkers to the mean-curvature flow which are asymptotic of infinite order to one of the standard cylinders \cite{WangCylindrical}.
-This paper includes the construction of a family of non-rotationally-symmetric self-shrinkers over cylindrical ends $S^{n-1}\times (a, \infty)\hookrightarrow \RR^{n+1}$ which decay to the cylinder at arbitrarily high polynomial rates, showing that the assumption of infinite order decay is effectively optimal in this case.
+The local nature of the statement should be kept in mind when evaluating the strength of the hypothesis of infinite order decay.
+Only the geometry of the shrinker near infinity on the end $V$ is involved, and $(\tilde{M}, \tilde{g})$ is required neither to be complete nor to satisfy any a priori restriction on the number of its topological ends.
+In this generality, there are heuristic reasons to believe the infinite order decay of $\gt - g_k$ may actually be necessary.
+The theorem is an analog of an earlier result of the second author \cite{WangCylindrical} for the mean curvature flow, which shows that an embedded self-shrinker which is asymptotic of infinite order to one of the standard cylinders must actually coincide with the cylinder.
+In this case, the assumption of infinite order decay is known to be effectively optimal-- the paper \cite{WangCylindrical} includes the construction of a family of self-shrinkers on $\Ss^{n-1}\times (a, \infty)\hookrightarrow \RR^{n+1}$ which are not themselves rotationally symmetric but which nevertheless decay to the cylinder at arbitrarily high fixed polynomial rates.